Tom Tunney

 Thomas M. Tunney (born August 22, 1955) is an American politician and entrepreneur from Chicago, Illinois.
-Since 2003, he has served as an alderman on the Chicago City Council.
-He represents the prominent 44th Ward of the city, which includes major tourist destinations, Boystown and Wrigleyville neighborhoods.
-He was appointed vice mayor in 2019.
+From 2003 to 2023, he served as an alderman on the Chicago City Council.
+He represented the 44th Ward of the city, which includes major tourist destinations, Northalsted and Wrigleyville neighborhoods.
+He was also vice mayor from 2019 to 2023.

 Education

 Tunney was born and raised in the southwest side of Chicago.
 After graduating from Brother Rice, a local Catholic high school, he attended the University of Illinois where he obtained his bachelor's degree in restaurant management.
 Tunney succeeded in obtaining a master's degree in hotel administration from Cornell University.

 Entrepreneur

 Returning from college, Tunney moved into the Lakeview neighborhood.
 Hearing that Ann Sather was retiring and closing her restaurant in Lakeview in 1981, Tunney met with Sather, offering a proposal to purchase her business.
 Tunney gained full ownership of the Ann Sather Restaurant and expanded it into a successful local chain.

 Tunney joined several prestigious entrepreneurial circles and became chairman of the Illinois Restaurant Association.
 He founded and led the Lakeview Center Business Association and White Crane Wellness Center.
 As a result of his success, Tunney was inducted into the Chicago Gay and Lesbian Hall of Fame in 1995.